micropython/micropython/docs/library/pyb.rst

    If ``mkfs`` is ``True``, then a new filesystem is created if one does not already exist.

-.. function:: repl_uart(uart)

-   Get or set the UART object where the REPL is repeated on.

 .. function:: rng()

    Return a 30-bit hardware generated random number.